Laisky/confluence-include-child-pages-macro/README.md

 # Confluence Include Child Pages User Macro

-The macros includes content of all the immediate child pages of the selected or current page.
+~~The macros includes content of all the immediate child pages of the selected or current page.
+It shows only the pages the authenticated user can see.~~

+Modified by Laisky:

+The macros includes content of all the **grandchildren pages** of the selected or current page.
 It shows only the pages the authenticated user can see.

 ## Usage